When numbers are expressed in the form ab, then we call b the exponent.

 23・ 32 ・ 52 = 8・ 9 ・ 25 which equals: 72 ・ 25 = 1800

-The GED Math subtests is always including questions with exponents.
+The GED Math subtest is always including questions with exponents.
 Make sure that you’ll be familiar with lessons related to exponents and the rules of exponents.
+So when numbers are expressed like “ab”, we call b the exponent.
+Exponents are indicating the number of times the bases are used as factors.
+Exponent and Power mean the same things.